Public Safety Staff

 Dedicated Professional Service

-The Public Safety Office is professionally staffed with sworn police officers.
-In addition to the Public Safety police officers, the Nature Park Rangers are also sworn police officers and provide safety and security at the Nature Park location.
-All police officers are graduates of the Indiana Law Enforcement Academy and are empowered with full police authority pursuant to Indiana Code 21-17-5.
+The DePauw Police Department is professionally staffed with sworn police officers, all police officers are graduates of the Indiana Law Enforcement Academy and are empowered with full police authority pursuant to Indiana Code 21-17-5.
 Officers are authorized to make arrests and are charged with enforcing federal and state laws, as well as University rules and regulations.

 Mike Moore, Officer

 Linda Williamson, Dispatcher/Operator

 Kate Hirt, Dispatcher/Operator

 As a member of the DePauw community, the occasion may arise when you may interact with a Police Officer from the DePauw Police Department.
 This could happen for a variety of reasons.
 The officer may be investigating a crime or they may believe you are a witness and have information that might be helpful.
 In all cases, if an officer asks you to identify yourself, you are required by Indiana State Law IC 34-28-5-3.5 and DePauw University code of conduct, number 16, to produce identification or give personal identity information including your name, address, date of birth, etc.